master5o1/bbPress-Post-Toolbar/readme.txt

 == Screenshots ==

-1. The toolbar, showing Bold tag is open.
+1. Code box showing an example of how to post the code box.
-1. The YouTube panel opened.
+1. Online Video panel opened.
-1. Image panel part of the toolbar options.
+1. Toolbar options showing the Drag 'n Drop button ordering.

 == Changelog ==

 = 0.7.1 =
 * Allowed for duplicate smiley codes but not so that each duplicate code has its own entry on the panel. [feature request](http://master5o1.com/topic/id-like-to-submit-a-feature/)
 * Example: :) and (: both translate to smile.png but smile.png only has one entry on the toolbar smilies panel.
 * Fixed minor bug in video panel where 'Online Video Url::' had two colons.
+* Removed :'( from the smilies translation package and added :cry: ;( ;-( etc as replacement.
+* Replaced the screenshots with newer ones.

 = 0.7.0 =
 * Made images be anchored to their image file also.
 As requested in [this topic](http://master5o1.com/topic/image-hyperlinks/) on my forum.
 * Built custom CSS ability.
 Uses the default toolbar.css if there is not custom CSS available.
 Custom CSS replaces toolbar.css and is run before the default/extended button css.
 * Custom button ordering.
 Drag and drop using jQuery's Sortable.

 = 0.6.1 =
 * Fixed the 5MB issue in toolbar-images-panel.php.
 It now uses your site's PHP settings to determine your max upload filesize.
 * Something else, but I've forgotten because I did it a week ago and didn't write it down.
 Main reason for releasing this update is so that the fix above is applied and released to all before I go skiing for a week.

 = 0.6.0 =
 * Adjusted the toolbar HTML and CSS to fix it so that if the buttons are too wide for the toolbar, the overflow into a second layor still looks nice.
 * LiveLeak video support; Also RedTube but that's not listed on the video panel because it's pr0ns.
 * Added a [code][/code] shortcode (Turned off).
 Tempted to hook it into the <code></code> html tag.
 It displays line numbers and holds true with indentation.